-Directors must inform senior Management before accepting an invitation to serve on another board, or with respect to any employment relationship.
+Directors must inform senior Management before accepting an invitation to serve on another board or any new employment relationship.
 Senior Management assesses whether the director would be involved in a real, apparent or potential conflict of interest and whether the director's ability to discharge his or her responsibilities as a director of the Company is likely to be affected.

 The Board believes that the fact that a director of the Company serves on the board of directors of another company does not necessarily interfere with his or her ability to exercise his or her independent judgement and to act in the best interest of the Company.
 However, directors are expected to have sufficient time to devote to their duties as Board members of the Company.
-In this regard, the Board has established guidelines on the maximum number of public directorships that directors may hold.
+In this regard, the Board has established guidelines on the maximum number of public directorships that directors may hold: (i) directors who hold a full-time executive position (other than at the director's own business) should hold at most two public company directorships, excluding any directorships (a) on the board of the corporation or organization at which such director is employed and (b) on the board of any subsidiaries or affiliated entities of the corporation or organization at which such director becompany directorships.
+Copy of the Directors' Employment and other Directorships Procedure can be found on the Company's website at www.saputo.com.